mfisher31/boardly/readme.md

 ## Running Locally

-For development, the database should firt be started with docker compose
+For development, the database should first be started with docker compose

 ```sh
 docker compose up db